garrandall/popular-music-data/tracks/midnight-train-to-georgia-gladys-knight-and-the-pips.md

   ranking_list: Billboard Hot 100
   start_date: '1974-01-05'
 ---
-Mmmm L.A
+Mmm L.A
 Proved too much for the man
 (Too much for the man he couldn't make it)
 So he's leavin' the life he's come to know
 (He said he's goin)
 He said he's goin' back to find
 (Goin back to find)
-Ooh ooh ooh what's left of his world
+Oh ohoohhat's left of his world
 The world he left behind
 Not so long ago